Employment

 Tips:

-Types of Employment
+Types of employment

-In an event context, considerations need to be made regarding the type of employment arrangement that you could offer to event staff.
+In an event context, considerations need to be made regarding the type of employment arrangement you could offer to event staff.

-Employment Agreements
+Employment agreement

-- You must give every employee a written Employment Agreement, making it clear what is expected from them and what they’re entitled to while working for you.
+- You must give every employee a written employment agreement, making it clear what is expected from them and what they’re entitled to while working for you.

-Employer and Employee Rights and Responsibilities
+Employer and employee rights and responsibilities

-- Employers and employees have important Rights and Responsibilities towards each other.
+- Employers and employees have important rights and responsibilities towards each other.

 - Minimum wage rates apply to all employees aged 16 and over.

-- Employees are entitled to annual holidays, public holidays, sick leave, bereavement leave, parental leave and other types of leave as long as they meet certain conditions.
+- Employees are entitled to annual holidays, public holidays, sick leave, bereavement leave, parental leave and other types of leave, as long as they meet certain conditions.

-- Fair Work Practices balance the rights and responsibilities of employees and employers.
+- Fair work practices balance the rights and responsibilities of employees and employers.
 They establish clear and consistent expectations and support the mana and dignity of everyone in the workplace.

-Resolving Problems
+Resolving problems

 - There are many types of issues that can occur in an employment relationship.
 How they should be dealt with will depend on the nature of the problem and the parties concerned.

-Ending Employment
+Ending employment

 - There are several ways in which employment relationships may be ended, such as resignation, retirement, dismissal or redundancy.